mathmaster13/fynotek-java/RUNNING.md

 ```
 git clone https://github.com/mathmaster13/fynotek-java.git
 ```
-Copy all files in the `demos` folder to the source root.
+Copy all files in the `src/demos` folder to the root of the `src` folder.

 Compile the library:
 ```